PRO-2684/The-Entity-Bound-License/README.md

 - **Q: What if [Company X] tries to open an issue or contribute a PR?**
 - A: Close it with "`Resolved: lol no`".

 **Disclaimer**: This license is satirical and not intended to be legally binding.
+[Company X] is likely not legally bound by this, but we both know they deserve it.
 For serious legal needs, consult a lawyer (or a therapist).

 ## Contribute